 An investment fund policy, approved by the Board of Directors of the Burnside War Memorial Hospital Inc, outlines investment risk, asset classes and asset allocations to ensure that capital donated by the community will be securely invested for the future benefit of the hospital.

 The policy also includes strict rules on distributions to the hospital from either the corpus or from investment of the corpus, meaning that the capital fund’s use is regulated and may only be used for approved purposes.

-If you would like to find out more about the Investment Fund and how you can support it then please contact Martin Carolan, Foundation Manager.
+If you would like to find out more about the Investment Fund and how you can support it then please contact Alexandra Bassett, Foundation Manager.